mihailthebuilder/tiktok-data/README.md

 1. Web server - involves more setup
 2. Cron jobs - simpler, but Docker containers aren't made for this; you won't notice if the cron job fails
+3. GitHub Actions - service has disk space limitations for free tier, which you'll exceed because of the `chrome_profile` directory (see below).

 ### Chrome profile

-The application needs to have the Chrome profile directory.
+The application needs to have the Chrome profile directory, which takes up about 1GB in disk space.
 You can't add it to git though because it contains sensitive information from the browser.
 One way to overcome this is to upload the directory to an SFTP server like [SFTPGo](https://github.com/drakkan/sftpgo), then have the application download the contents.